harlan-zw/to-vite-and-beyond-a-history-and-future-of-bundling/slides.md

 # Middle Ages Issues

 - Browsers and Node do not understand the new ES6 or ESM
-- Build and HMR time for mid-large size apps is becoming a problem
+- Builds are still not scaling well and our applications are getting even bigger
 - The ecosystem is divided between webpack, Rollup and other solutions
-- Module compatibility becomes increasing frustrating (ESM, CJS.
+- Module compatibility is a frustrating topic for Open Source Devs (ESM, CJS.
 AMD, UMD, IIFE)

 <!--
 - this is specifically what Laravel Mix has issues with